Matvei Berman: Biography

 Berman was born in Andiranovka, Chita, Transbaikal Oblast, the son of a Jewish brickyard owner.
 He joined the Russian army and entered the military school in Irkutsk.
 He then became a cadet of the 25th Reserve infantry regiment.
 Berman joined the Bolsheviks in June 1917.
-In 1918 he joined the Red Army and was stationed in Tomsk and in June was working in a propaganda unit.
+In 1918 he joined the Red Army and was stationed in Tomsk.
+By June he was working in a propaganda unit.
 In August 1918, Berman joined the Cheka and was named chief of uyezd-level Cheka in the city of Glazov.
 From 1923 to 1924, he was the People's Commissar for State Security in the Buryat-Mongol Autonomous Soviet Socialist Republic.
 He then led the OGPU in Central Asia.
 From February 1927 to October 1927 he was the chairman of the OGPU in the Uzbek Soviet Socialist Republic.

 In November 1929 he helped develop the Gulag system of camps and became deputy chief of the Gulag in 1930.
-From June 9, 1932 to August 17, 1937 he was head of the Gulag.
+From June 9, 1932 to August 17, 1937, he was head of the Gulag.
 He was awarded the Order of Lenin on August 4, 1933, soon after the completion of the White Sea – Baltic Canal.
 By 1935, by his own count, Berman was in charge of over 740,000 prisoners working on 15 major projects in the Gulag.

-After the fall of Genrikh Yagoda, Berman continued to rise in the hierarchy of the NKVD and he held the offices of head construction of the Moscow-Volga Canal and deputy head of the NKVD in 1936–1937.
+After the fall of Genrikh Yagoda, Berman continued to rise in the hierarchy of the NKVD, where he held the offices of head construction of the Moscow–Volga Canal and deputy head of the NKVD in 1936–1937.

 In August 1937, Berman's fall began in the time of the Great Terror.
 On August 17, 1937, he lost his position as head of the Gulag and was appointed People's Commissar of Posts and Telecommunications (Russian: Наркомпочтель).
 On December 23, 1938, he was expelled from the Soviet Communist Party, arrested the next day in the office of Georgi Malenkov, and sent to prison at Lubyanka.
-He was found guilty by the Military Collegiate of the Supreme Court of the USSR of belonging to a "terrorist and sabotage organization" and shot on March 7, 1939, at Kommunarka.
+He was found guilty by the Military Collegiate of the Supreme Court of the Soviet Union of belonging to a "terrorist and sabotage organization" and shot on March 7, 1939, at Kommunarka.

-On October 17, 1957 Matvei Berman was legally rehabilitated.
+On October 17, 1957, Matvei Berman was legally rehabilitated.